ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 not subject to unexpected manipulation prior to signing.
 Insider-attacks against code bases and build chains are particularly hard to spot.

 * Designers SHOULD guard against hash collision attacks.
-Reference Integrity Measurements often give hashes for large objects of indeterminate size; if one of the measured objects can be replaced with an implant engineered to produce the same hash, RIV will be unable to detect the substitution.
+Reference Integrity Manifests often give hashes for large objects of indeterminate size; if one of the measured objects can be replaced with an implant engineered to produce the same hash, RIV will be unable to detect the substitution.
 TPM1.2 uses SHA-1 hashes only, which have been shown to be susceptible to collision attack.
 TPM2.0 will produce quotes with SHA-256, which so far has resisted